- HEALTH INFORMATION

-The following news release was issued on November 14, 2013 by the American College of Obstetricians and Gynecologists (The College).
+The following news release was issued today by the American College of Obstetricians and Gynecologists.
 The Preeclampsia Foundation is proud to have taken part in the task force process and to be a resource for the dissemination of information about hypertension in pregnancy.
 We are happy these evidence-based guidelines will impact the health outcomes of mothers and babies for years to come.

 Hyperlinked resources mentioned at the bottom of the press release provide additional easy-to-understand information.
 The Preeclampsia Foundation is currently preparing a patient guide to the new recommendations, which will be unveiled in the next few weeks.